lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

 <%= render('/image.*', src: '/blog/assets/images/2021/linkedin-offers-month.png', alt: "", caption: "") %>

 There was a spike in early 2019, when I actively pursued a new job.
-I also gave a [conference talk](http://www.thedevelopersconference.com.br/tdc/2019/florianopolis/trilha-web-frontend) at that time and added a bunch of people on Linkedin, so the spike makes sense.

-After that, activity dropped to back to lower levels (I also ticked "not looking for a job" on Linkedin right after I signed the offer at my new job around April 2019).
+I also gave a [conference talk](http://www.thedevelopersconference.com.br/tdc/2019/florianopolis/trilha-web-frontend) at that time and added a bunch of people on LinkedIn.
+Thus, this peak in job offers is just a consequence of me actively looking for a job.
+After that, activity dropped to back to lower levels (I also ticked "not looking for a job" on LinkedIn right after I signed the offer at my new job around April 2019).

-Interestingly, since late 2020 invites/job messaging has grown steadily.
+On the other hand, since late 2020 job offer messaging has grown steadily.
+I wasn't actively looking, so this here is organic growth.
 I'm curious to see if other people also had a similar pattern.
 Perhaps this is a reflection of an increase of demand in some specific skillset (Ruby) or experience level (X years of experience), but I'm guessing its part of a general upwards trend in the industry since the beginning of the pandemic.

 ## Most common terms